 In ancient times, before the written word, people used stories to communicate important ideas.
 People forget data almost immediately but can recall an interesting story decades after hearing it just once.
 This is how our species survived.
 Generation after generation, story relayed critical knowledge about survival.
 In schools, we still teach our kids Greek mythology because those ancient stories still apply.
 Our DNA hardwires stories into our brains, as a way of remembering information.

 As a sales manager, you need to collect stories about success and failure within your organization.
 The stories become the folklore of your organization.
 For example, if you tell a new sales rep that they need to go above and beyond the call of duty it is almost meaningless.
 On the other hand, if you make the same point but tell them a story about another sales rep within your organization who drove all night to get a client the exact part they needed so the production line wouldn’t shut down.
 Now that’s a concept that the new sales rep fully understands and will never forget it.

 In sales there are so many uncertainties that can get in the way of your team success; missed deadlines from your manufacturing department, shipping issues, revoking of credit terms by your finance department or deep discounts offered by your competitors.
 All of these types of issues are out of your control.

-How you communicate with your sales team is solely determined by you.
+You solely determine how you communicate with your sales team.
 The stronger and clearer your communications are the better your team will function.
 When you consistently communicate in a highly effective manner the trust your team has for you gets stronger.
 Trust is great in good times but is critical in challenging times.